We're helping people with dementia to enjoy the benefits of walking

-If you would like to find out more about becoming a Volunteer Walk Leader, go to Find a Health Walk and contact the Scheme Coordinator in your area.
+If you would like to find out more about becoming a Volunteer Walk Leader, go to Find a Health Walk and contact the Project Coordinator in your area.

 Paths for All provides training, support and insurance to all Walking for Health volunteers.
 We also produce a Volunteer Newsletter, if you do not receive it and would like to, get in touch and we will add you to our mailing list.

 We are keen to hear you views and feedback on your experience as a volunteer.
 Let us know what we can do to help you in your role.
 Contact us on 01259 222332 or email us.

 There are a number of training courses available to you as a Volunteer Walk Leader.
 You will need to attend a local Volunteer Walk Leader training course before you can start to lead health walks with your group.
 Details of upcoming training courses are available or speak to your local Project Coordinator for more details.

 Refresher training is also now available for volunteers who were trained some times ago, haven’t led walks for a while or would benefit from revisiting the course and getting an update on some of the key messages.
-Speak to your Scheme Coordinator to see if there is a course running in your area.
+Speak to your Project Coordinator to see if there is a course running in your area.